Tex Watson

-Charles Denton "Tex" Watson (born December 2, 1945) is an American murderer who was a central member of the "Manson Family" led by Charles Manson.
-On August 9, 1969, Watson, Patricia Krenwinkel, and Susan Atkins murdered pregnant actress Sharon Tate, Jay Sebring, Wojciech Frykowski, Abigail Folger and Steven Parent at 10050 Cielo Drive in Benedict Canyon, Los Angeles.
+Charles Denton "Tex" Watson (born December 2, 1945) is an American convicted murderer who was a central member of the "Manson Family" led by Charles Manson.
+Watson is often described as the tactical ringleader of the Tate-LaBianca murders on August 9–10, 1969, when Watson, Patricia Krenwinkel, and Susan Atkins murdered pregnant actress Sharon Tate, Jay Sebring, Wojciech Frykowski, Abigail Folger, and Steven Parent at 10050 Cielo Drive in Benedict Canyon, Los Angeles.
 The next night, Watson traveled to Los Feliz, Los Angeles, and participated in the murders of Leno and Rosemary LaBianca.
-Watson was found guilty of murder and put on death row in 1971, after two years in county jail.
+Watson was convicted of murder in 1971 and sentenced to death.
+As a result of a 1972 California Supreme Court decision on the constitutionality in the state of the death penalty, he avoided execution but has remained incarcerated ever since.
+Watson has been denied parole 18 times since he became eligible for parole in 1976 after his death sentence was commuted.

 Early life

 Watson was born in Dallas, Texas, on December 2, 1945, and grew up in nearby Copeville.
 He was the youngest of three children.
-Watson grew up attending church locally, and was an honor student, editor on the school paper, and captain of the football team, and set a state record for the low hurdles at Farmersville High School.
+Watson grew up attending church locally, and was an honor student, editor on the school paper, and captain of the football team, and set a record for the high hurdles at Farmersville High School.
 In September 1964, Watson moved to Denton, Texas, to attend the University of North Texas, where he became a member of Pi Kappa Alpha fraternity.

 Introduction to Manson Family

 In January 1967, Watson began working at Braniff International as a baggage handler.
-Using free airline tickets to travel, he visited a fraternity brother in Los Angeles; there he became interested in the psychedelic and music lifestyle of the late 1960s.
-One day Watson picked up The Beach Boys' Dennis Wilson while he was hitchhiking and brought him to his house, where he was first introduced to the Manson Family who lived with Wilson.
+When funds became low, he used free airline tickets he got as a perk of being a handler to visit an old fraternity brother in Los Angeles; there he became interested in the psychedelic music and lifestyle of the late 1960s.
+While driving one day, Watson picked up a hitchhiker, Dennis Wilson of the Beach Boys, and drove him to Wilson's house.
+There he was first introduced to the Manson Family who lived with Wilson.